 For Area Search K9 teams the Search Manager must know the certification that the team has and what Bona Fide Organization issued it since not all are the same.
 What is the largest sector they can work in 2 hours with the best POD?
 Most Law Enforcement K9 are certified in 10 acres or less, are rewarded with biting the decoy and are not comfortable in large wilderness areas, which makes them useless for large Wilderness Area Searches.
 Congruently USAR or Task Force K9's that are well trained Disaster K9 (Rubble Dogs) have NO place in large area wilderness searches and should be avoided since their training and certification would prove unreliable in a wilderness environment and could cause unintended legal entanglements.

 The Search Manager must be sure to ask if the Area Search K9 team is Type I or IV and if the Area Search K9 is scent specific or general human live find trained.

 [The information above is provided for informational purposes only.
+Views and opinions are the authors alone and does not represent any organization or legal entity.
 The requesting jurisdiction should consult with their legal authority regarding the use and requirements of private/volunteer Search & Rescue Teams.]